 Read replication can be part of your disaster recovery plan.
 You can promote a read replica if the source database instance fails.

-Auto Scaling launches and terminates Amazon EC2 instances automatically according to user-defined policies, schedules, and alarms.
+Auto Scaling launches and terminates Amazon EC2 instances automatically according to user-defined policies.
 You can use Auto Scaling to maintain a fleet of AWS EC2 instances that can adjust to any presented load.
 You can also use Auto Scaling to bring up multiple instances in a group at one time.

-Each data point has a time stamp and a unit of measure.
-When you request statistics, the returned data stream is identified by namespace, metric name, dimension, and the unit.
+Each data point has a timestamp and unit of measurement.
+When you request statistics, the returned data stream contains namespace, metric name, dimension, and unit information.

-A VPC is a virtual data center which is a logically isolated section of AWS that can span availability zones.
-VPC’s are made of Internet Gateways/Virtual Private Gateways, route tables, network access control lists, subnets, and security groups.
+A Virtual Private Cloud (VPC) is a virtual data centre that exists inside an AWS availability zone that is logically isolated.
+The components of a VPC are Internet Gateways/Virtual Private Gateways, routes tables, network access control lists, subnets, and security groups.

-AWS WAF protects web applications from attacks, like specific user-agents, bad bots, or content scrapers, by filtering traffic based on rules that you create.
+AWS Web Application Firewall (WAF) protects web applications from attacks by filtering traffic based on rules that you create.

-AWS WAF can be deployed on Amazon CloudFront, protecting your resources and content at the Edge locations.
-And the Application Load Balancer (ALB), to protect Internet-facing as well as internal load balancers.
+AWS WAF can be deployed on Amazon CloudFront, protecting resources and content at the Edge locations.

-You can use x.509 certificates in AWS Certificate Manager to identify users, computers, applications, services, servers, and other devices internally.
+You can use x.509 certificates in AWS Certificate Manager to identify users, computers, applications and other devices internally.

 OK, I cheated here, but this is a really interesting post that puts it all together: AWS Explained by Operating a Brewery

 Fun fact: a yobibyte is 2^80 or 1,208,925,819,614,629,174,706,176 bytes.